As promised in my French Alps trip report, here's a more detailed review of our excellent visit to CERN, near Geneva, Switzerland.

 1. Book the tour

-The tour is entirely free and it gets you that unique "behind the scenes" look into the project.
-Our guide was fascinating and it was really cool to walk past these gates:
+The free tour gives you that unique "behind the scenes" look into the project.
+Our guide was fascinating, and it was cool to walk past these gates:

-The tour also takes you to a special exhibition with a 20 minutes long multimedia show projected on the walls and on the equipment around you.
-Really cool and great fun for kids.
+The tour also takes you to a special exhibition with a 20-minute multimedia show projected on the walls and on the equipment around you.
+It's really cool and great fun for kids.

 2. Guided tours fill up really fast